 To make the Matcha White Chocolate Ganache:

-- In a small saucepan, whisk together the matcha and heavy cream over medium heat.
-Bring to a simmer.
+- In a small saucepan, whisk together the matcha and heavy cream over medium heat just until heated through and starting to steam, but not yet boiling.

 - Place the white chocolate chips in a heat-safe bowl.
 Pour the matcha cream over the chips and allow to rest for 1 minute.
 Whisk until smooth.

 - Transfer the ganache to ice cube trays or square chocolate molds.
-Refrigerate for a few hours or freeze 1-3 hours to thicken.
+Refrigerate for 4-6 hours or freeze 1-3 hours to thicken.

 To make the Lava Cake:

-- Preheat oven to 400 degrees F. Grease 6 ramekins with butter and line the bottom of each with a buttered circle of parchment paper.
+- Preheat oven to 400˚F (200˚C).
+Grease 6 ramekins with butter and line the bottom of each with a buttered circle of parchment paper.
 Place the ramekins on a baking sheet.

 - In a double boiler or microwave in 20 second increments, melt the chocolate chips and butter until smooth.
 Set aside and allow to cool for 15 minutes.